International Council of Organizations of Folklore Festivals and Folk Arts: Events

-2008 Folkloriada had to be cancelled because of a natural disaster in China.

 Culture

 Two very important aims of CIOFF are to disseminate the ideas of the (Convention on the Protection and Promotion of the Diversity of Cultural Expressions and to collaborate on the implementation of the Convention for the Safeguarding of the Intangible Cultural Heritage of the UNESCO.

 Formation

 The organization was founded on August 8, 1970 in Confolence in France by Henri Coursaget und 9 other people.

 On July 11, 1984 CIOFF was given the category of mutual informal Relations to UNESCO (Status C).
 From then on CIOFF became a member of the members of the International Nongovernmental Organizations of UNESCO.
 In September 1990 CIOFF was upgraded to the category Formal Consultative Relations with UNESCO (Status B).